dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](images/200_Introduction_Skill_Rotate.png)

+If in PCB, you can click the footprint and change it's rotation at the right panel.

 **Please note:**
 *Rotating a multiple selection rotates each item about its own symbol origin.
 It does not rotate the items about the centroid of the group of items.*